jethromayuk/jethromay.com-2020/content/posts/8-html-elements-you-might-not-know-about/8-html-elements-you-might-not-know-about.md

 ## Abbreviation:

-The `<abbr>` tag defines an abbreviation or an acronym, which also allows for an optional title attribute to provide a full description of the abbreviation or acronym.
+The `<abbr>` tag defines text which is an abbreviation or an acronym, it also allows for an optional title attribute to provide a full description of the abbreviation or acronym.

 <iframe height="265" style="width: 100%;" scrolling="no" title="Abbreivation Tag." src="https://codepen.io/jethro-may/embed/MWKNxqg?height=265&theme-id=dark&default-tab=result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/jethro-may/pen/MWKNxqg'>Abbreivation Tag.</a> by Jethro May